Bali

 • Nyepi locks you in place

 Do not plan your arrival or departure around Nyepi.
 The airport is closed for 24 hours and once you are in, you are confined to your hotel with no transport, no beach access, and minimal lighting at night.
 If this doesn't sound like a good time, stay elsewhere for that date and come back after.
+The date moves every year, and Nyepi sometimes falls in the same week as Idul Fitri, which makes that week the worst transport window of the year.

 Go here instead: